 The following table summarizes key information about the company's four product candidates:

-Raviten (MTR-105) is an injectable form of MTR-104, being developed for the treatment of hypotension associated with cardiopulmonary bypass (vasoplegic syndrome) in patients undergoing cardiac surgery.
-Specifically, Raviten is a 10% solution of MTR-104, intended to be administered intravenously, supplied in vials of 1.2 ml.
+Raviten (MTR-105) is a slow drip injectable form of MTR-104, being developed for the treatment of vasoplegic syndrome (hypotension associated with cardiopulmonary bypass) in patients undergoing cardiac surgery.
+Specifically, Raviten is a 10% solution of MTR-104, intended to be administered intravenously, supplied in 250ml slow drip bags.
 Raviten's safety was tested in a Phase I clinical study conducted in Germany between 2000-2001, and the company was granted Investigational New Drug (IND) approval (#66,505) by the FDA in 2003, as a result of this and other clinical studies conducted in Eastern Europe.
-TrioxBio plans to start a Phase II clinical trial in the U.S. for the vasoplegic syndrome indication, under the aforementioned IND, in 2017.
+TrioxBio plans to start a Phase II clinical trial in the U.S. for the vasoplegic syndrome indication, under the aforementioned IND, in 2020.

 Ravimig (MTR-106) is an oral tablet form of MRT-104, being developed for the acute treatment of migraine.
-Ravimig has been approved for commercializationin Moldova (Eastern Europe) in blisters containing two tablets of 50 mg. each.
-Leveraging on the studies conducted to obtain marketing approval in Moldova, and on those carried out to support Raviten's IND application, TrioxBio will seek FDA approval to start a Phase II clinical trial for the migraine indication in Europe and the U.S. The company plans to complete the study in 2017.
+Ravimig has been approved for commercialization in Moldova (Eastern Europe) in blisters containing two tablets of 50 mg each.
+Leveraging on the studies conducted to obtain marketing approval in Moldova, and on those carried out to support Raviten's IND application, TrioxBio will seek FDA approval to start a Phase II clinical trial for the migraine indication in Europe and the U.S. The company plans to complete the study in 2021.
 Given that the application will be evaluated by a different division of the FDA, Ravimig will be covered by an IND different from that for Raviten.